15 Epic Yosemite Wedding Venues and Ceremony Spots You’ll Love (2026)

 Requirements & guest limit: Permits are required (sensing a theme here?
 You can’t get married without a permit, but it’s super easy to apply - Click here for a step by step!), and you can invite up to 50 guests.
 Bonus: it’s super accessible, so Grandma and your flower girl won’t need hiking boots!

 Why it’s special: Sentinel Dome is so underrated!
 If you’re dreaming of 360-degree views that are better than Glacier Point, with less crowds, Sentinel Dome is the one!
 It’s a short, moderate hike to the top, but the views of the park are worth every step!
+This is also such a dreamy proposal location!
+If you're at that exciting step, visit my proposal guide page—I'm here to help you plan every detail.

 Requirements & guest limit: Guest limit is 11 people, and yes, you’ll need a permit.
 Pro tip: Pack some cute-but-sensible shoes for the hike - you can always change into heels for the photos or just hide them under your dress!